christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 Preface
 -------

-Modern christianity was developed in two phases: 1)with its the foundation as an imperial cult, and 2)then with the subversion of this imperial cult after the Bar Kokhba revolt (132–136 CE).
+Modern christianity was developed in two phases: 1)with its the foundation as an imperial cult, and then 2)with the subversion of this imperial cult after the Bar Kokhba revolt (132–136 CE).

 Imperial Cult